shanksc/adaptive_variants/README.md

-# finding adaptive variants with bayenv
+# finding adaptive variants with baypass